Online Banking Details

 How do I apply for a loan online?

 If you are within Home Banking, you may click on the Apply for a Loan icon and start an application.
 Or start from our homepage, by clicking on the Apply for a Loan icon.

 Notices are a way to receive notices within Home Banking that you would normally receive via US Mail within Home Banking.
 Once you sign up within Home Banking, you will receive an email notice when there is a Notice to review.
 You will review it within Home Banking.

 What are Statements?

 You can receive your monthly or quarterly statements online instead of a printed statement.
 You will receive the statement quicker and the statement will be saved in your archives within Home Banking.

-EBill pay is our Internet bill payment service available free to all members with checking accounts.
-You can initiate payments to any vendor within the United States.
+Bill pay is our Internet bill payment service available free to all members with checking accounts.
+You can initiate payments to vendor, company or person within the United States.

 Immediately once payees are created!